peteroupc/peteroupc.github.io/randomgendoc.md

      |    number and outputs a single number.
 The area under
      |    the PDF need not equal 1 (this class tolerates the PDF even if
      |    it is only known up to a normalizing constant).
 For best results,
-     |    the PDF should be bounded (that is, it should be free of _poles_, or points
+     |    the PDF should be bounded from above (that is, it should be free of _poles_, or points
      |    that approach infinity).
 If the PDF does contain a pole, this class
      |    may accommodate the pole by sampling from a modified version of the PDF,
      |    so that points extremely close to the pole may be sampled